mikeizbicki/ucr-cs100/tutorials/strtok/README.md

 was at the beginning and or end of the argument?
 What about if the delimiter was chained together multiple times?

-Let's modify the above program to see what happens when the delimiter appears at the ends of the `str` argument.
+Let's modify the above program to see if the output changes when the delimiter appears at the ends of the `str` argument.
 ```
 #include <iostream>
 #include <string.h>